On martingale measures and pricing for continuous bond-stock market with stochastic bond: Introduction

+For portfolio selection problems, related questions arise in the setting with a random num\'eraire; see, e.g., Karatzas and Kardaras (2007), Kardaras (2010), Becherer (2010).

-In this paper, we revisited the pricing problem for stock options in the setting where the bond prices are affected by stochastic deviations.
-We study the impact of the presence of non-replicable claims and a variety of equivalent martingale measures.
-We consider a setting that is similar to one from Cheng (1991) with a modification that ensures the existence of many equivalent martingale measures.
-Cheng (1991) studied the impact of the absence of a martingale measure when the prescribed bond price is such that $B(T)=1$.
-In this case, Novikov condition of existence of equivalent martingale measure is not satisfied, since the appreciation rate of the discounted stock price is imploding when terminal time is approached.
-Our setting removes this feature with the following minor modification: we consider a model with a bond maturing at $T+\e$, i.e., such that $B(T+\e)=1$, for an arbitrarily small $\e>0$.
-There is a continuum of different martingale measures for this model.
-Respectively, there are claims that cannot be replicated, even when the appreciation rate and volatility coefficients for the stock and bond are constant (Proposition \ref{ThM}).
-Some criterions of replicability are suggested (Theorems \ref{ThM00} and \ref{ThM0}).
+In this paper, we revisited the pricing problem for options for a market with two tradable stochastic assets.
+We consider a model with a continuum of different equivalent martingale measures and with claims that cannot be replicated, even when the appreciation rate and volatility coefficients are constant (Proposition \ref{ThM}).
+We investigate the impact of the presence of different equivalent martingale measures and non-replicable claims.
+Our model is close to the model from Cheng (1991) with a modification that ensures the existence of many equivalent martingale measures.
+Cheng (1991) studied an impact of the absence of an equivalent martingale measure in the setting with a stochastic bond price $B(t)$ such that $B(T)=1$.
+In this case, the appreciation rate of the discounted stock price is imploding when terminal time is approached, and the Novikov's condition of existence of an equivalent martingale measure is not satisfied.
+Our setting removes this feature; we consider a stochastic num\'eraire without restrictions on the terminal price.
+This could be close to the model from Cheng (1991) if one considers a stochastic bond with the price $B(t)$ maturing at $T+\e$, i.e., such that $B(T+\e)=1$, for an arbitrarily small $\e>0$.
+We suggest some criterions of replicability (Theorems \ref{ThM00} and \ref{ThM0}).
+We investigated pricing of zero coupon bonds for this market, and derived an equation for the associated risk-free rate (equations (\ref{bond})-(\ref{r}) in Section \ref{SecImp} and \ref{SecImp2}).
+Using these results, we obtained that, for a market model with stochastic num\'eraire, it is possible to estimate the market price of risk and therefore the appreciation rate of the stock price process as an implied parameter inferred from a single observed market price of a zero coupon bond.
+This is a novell result, since the existing literature does not consider implied appreciation rate; see discussion and citations in Section \ref{SecImp}.